 Chocolate cupcakes with mint filling: i.e. how to instill a unique touch to some old chocolate treats.

-Certainly the combination of mint and chocolate is centuries old, it is said that already the Aztecs worshiped a god bird with chocolate eyes and feathers made of gold and mint leaves.
+Certainly, the combination of mint and chocolate is centuries old, it is said that already the Aztecs worshiped a god bird with chocolate eyes and feathers made of gold and mint leaves.

-Joking aside, once again this highly spectacular recipe is taken from the Chocolate Bible, “Chocolate: Cooking with the World’s Best Ingredient” the great book of Christine McFadden and Christine France, a real masterpiece for anyone who love cooking with chocolate.
+Joking aside, once again this highly spectacular recipe is taken from the Chocolate Bible, “Chocolate: Cooking with the World’s Best Ingredient” the great book of Christine McFadden and Christine France, a real masterpiece for anyone who loves cooking with chocolate.

-As topping, of course, there is also a sumptuous and decadent chocolate icing, always softened by the refreshing charm of mint.
+As a topping, of course, there is also a sumptuous and decadent chocolate icing, always softened by the refreshing charm of mint.